 Due to the pandemic, deserted hotels, canceled flights, and anxious tourists are now more commonplace than ever before.

-As airlines find themselves on the verge of bankruptcy, passengers continue to avoid travel thus catapulting the industry into more financial turmoil.
+As airlines near bankruptcy, passengers continue to avoid travel, catapulting the industry into further financial turmoil.

-In the past, bargain hunters need to laboriously scour the web just to find deeply discounted airfare.
+In the past, bargain hunters needed to laboriously scour the web just to find deeply discounted airfare.

-But with reduced demand and endless travel restrictions, airlines and online travel agencies are fighting tooth and nail for the tiny fraction of the population that are brave enough to risk travel.
+But with reduced demand and endless travel restrictions, airlines and online travel agencies are fighting tooth and nail for the tiny fraction of the population that is brave enough to risk travel.

-Thus, airfares have sharply plummeted at a historic low.
+Thus, airfares have sharply plummeted to a historic low.

 Prices Will Eventually Go Up

-With the recent rollout of multiple vaccines that have already started landing into people’s arms, combined with pandemic fatigue and cabin fever, more people are showing confidence in booking their future vacations.
+With the recent rollout of multiple vaccines that have already started landing in people’s arms, combined with pandemic fatigue and cabin fever, more people are showing confidence in booking their future vacations.

-As such, demand is expected to substantially grow once we are finally out of the woods – when is that exactly continues to be challenging to predict.
+As such, demand is expected to grow substantially once we are finally out of the woods—when exactly that will happen continues to be challenging to predict.

-One thing is for certain, though, demand will eventually pick up, and skyrocketing airfare naturally follows after.
+One thing is for certain, though: demand will eventually pick up, and skyrocketing airfare will naturally follow.

-So, in anticipation of the inevitable astronomical rise of plane tickets, I will go over the top search engines that consistently generate cheap airfare, so you are guaranteed to get the best bang for your buck once you’re set to travel again.
+In anticipation of the inevitable astronomical rise in plane tickets, I will review the top search engines that consistently generate cheap airfare so you are guaranteed to get the best bang for your buck once you’re set to travel again.

 Covid-19 Disclaimer

 Though this article is travel-related, this is by no means a recommendation to travel at this very moment.
 Should you decide to move forward in purchasing a plane ticket, please be mindful of the current health guidelines being enforced by airlines and hotels.
-Even though the risk of contracting COVID19 could not be entirely eliminated unless you completely isolate yourself, traveling does substantially increase the likelihood of infection so travel only when you are able to tolerate this risk.
-Furthermore, quarantine requirements and travel restrictions are all fluid so make sure that your destination does allow you to enter without requiring you to stay indoors for longer than your entire vacation.
+Even though the risk of contracting COVID-19 cannot be entirely eliminated unless you completely isolate yourself, traveling does substantially increase the likelihood of infection, so travel only when you are able to tolerate this risk.
+Furthermore, quarantine requirements and travel restrictions are all fluid, so make sure that your destination allows you to enter without requiring you to stay indoors for longer than your entire vacation.

 Top Travel Search Engines

 Advancements in technology have made chasing bargain airfare relatively seamless.
-Nowadays, you can effortlessly book flights to every corner of the globe at a click of a mouse.
+Nowadays, you can effortlessly book flights to every corner of the globe at the click of a mouse.

 In fact, constantly checking the web every minute just to score a deal is no longer necessary.
 Thanks to travel search engines or online travel agencies (OTA)!

-However, amidst the hundreds of airlines and online travel agencies out there, it is quite difficult not to feel overwhelmed.
+However, with hundreds of airlines and online travel agencies available, it is difficult not to feel overwhelmed.

 While it can be an impossible feat to try to snag the best airfare deal all the time, the OTAs I feature in this article can increase the likelihood that you get your hands on that wallet-friendly plane ticket.